Tiledesk/tiledesk/helm/README.md

 This chart bootstraps a Tiledesk deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-Attention.
-The default configuration of the values.yaml download the *latest* docker images of each Tiledesk components.
-If you are deploying in a production environment please change the docker tag of each components to a stable version.

 ## Prerequisites

 - Kubernetes 1.14+